Shrimp and Asparagus Recipe with White Bean Puree

 Oh my goodness, Dorothy, that is inspired!!
 What a wonderful sounding adaptation.
 I will have to try it out. 🙂

-This looks delicious!
-If I had shrimp in the house, I’d make it today.
-The substitutions sound delicious, too.
-I will try them all.
+This is delicious!
+I had shrimp in the house, so I made it today.
 Thank you.
+The substitutions sound delicious, too, I will try them all.

 Wonderful – I hope you get a chance to try it soon, Maureen!